-1 2 3 4 5 6 to hire local counsel to have the subpoena issued in the discovery state, and there is no need to present the matter to a judge in the discovery state before the subpoena can be issued.
-In effect, the clerk of court in the discovery state simply reissues the subpoena of the trial state, and the new subpoena is then served on the deponent in accordance with the laws of the discovery state.
-The process is simple and efficient, costs are kept to a minimum, and local counsel and judicial participation are unnecessary to have the subpoena issued and served in the discovery state.
-7 8 9 10 11 12 13 This Act will not change or repeal the law in those states that still require a commission or letters rogatory to take a deposition in a foreign jurisdiction.
+This Act will not change or repeal the law in those states that still require a commission or letters rogatory to take a deposition in a foreign jurisdiction.
 The Act does, however, repeal the law in those states that still require a commission or letter rogatory from a trial state before a deposition can be taken in those states.
 It is the hope of the Conference that this Act will encourage states that still require the use of commissions or letters rogatory to repeal those laws.

-14 SECTION 4.
+SECTION 4.
 SERVING A SUBPOENA.
-A party seeking to serve a subpoena issued 15 by a clerk of court under Section 3 must serve the subpoena in compliance with [cite rule or 16 statute for service of subpoena].
-The subpoena must be accompanied by a list of all parties and 17 the names, addresses, and telephone numbers of all counsel of record.
-18 Comment 19 20 21 22 23 24 25 26 27 The Act requires that, when the subpoena is served, it be accompanied by a list of all parties and the names, addresses, and telephone numbers of all counsel of record.
+A party seeking to serve a subpoena issued by a clerk of court under Section 3 must serve the subpoena in compliance with [cite rule or statute for service of subpoena].
+The subpoena must be accompanied by a list of all parties and the names, addresses, telephone numbers, and email addresses of all counsel of record.

+Comment

+The Act requires that, when the subpoena is served, it be accompanied by a list of all parties and the names, addresses, and telephone numbers of all counsel of record.
 The committee felt that this requirement imposes no burden on the lawyer issuing the subpoena, since that lawyer already has the obligation to send a notice of deposition to every counsel of record and any unrepresented parties.
 This requirement makes it easy for the deponent (or, as will frequently be the case, the deponent's lawyer) to learn the names of all the parties to the action and to contact the other lawyers in the case.
-28 SECTION 5.
-DEPOSITION, PRODUCTION, AND INSPECTION.
-If a subpoena 29 issued under Section 3 commands the person to: 30 (1) attend and give testimony at a deposition, the time and place for and the manner of 31 taking the deposition must comply with [cite rule or statute governing the time and place for and ~~

-32 the manner of taking depositions];
+In most states, this requirement can easily be met by giving the deponent, at the time the subpoena is served, a copy of the required notice of deposition and the accompanying proof of service, since the notice and proof of service will usually contain the information required.
+The committee is of the opinion that failure to comply with this provision is not a jurisdictional defect, so that failure to comply would not render the service of the subpoena defective.